 We have two fundamental obligations.

 The first is to serve the boating public.
 In addition to providing boaters with a vivid and compelling view of boating in BC’s coastal waters, we have obligations to provide visitors with reliable information that enhances boating safety and makes it easy to plan a voyage to our destination.
-That is why we show every hosting marina at no cost, offer trip ideas and provide links to weather, charts, marine traffic and environmentally benign boating.
+We show hosting marinas, offer trip ideas, and provide links to weather, charts, marine traffic, safety information, available moorage and environmentally benign boating.

 Our second fundamental obligation is serve the many businesses that make up the marine tourism sector.
 Our intention is to offer affordable promotional opportunities under a collaborative brand.
 As we grow, we will use this site as an industry forum for business-to-business communication, marine tourism information and standards of excellence that provide visitors with the experience of a lifetime.